 NET WORTH: $1.4 billion

-SOURCE OF WEALTH: Founder of AOL
+SOURCE OF WEALTH: Steve is cofounder of AOL.

 FUNDING AREAS: Community and economic development, education, health care, and youth development services